orville-wright/ticker_data/README.md

   5. marketwatch.com - BS4 web scraper/data extractor - (live quotes, ticker details)
   * The marketwatch.com module is not yet fully working.
   * marketwatch.com is a very bloated rich media site, so its slow-ish but it has nice 'realtime data' and lots of geat rich info.
-  * They also enforce javascript=ON & also do highly paranoia JS testing early in the webpage setup.
+  * They also enforce javascript=ON & also do highly paranoid JS validation/checking early in the client connection setup.
 They are also
-  * extremly paranoid about Robot scrapers & forcefully check for these early.
+  * extremly paranoid about Robot scrapers & forcefully check/block these early.
 I havent hacked arround these yet.

 Data is packaged into multiple formats...
 1. Pandas Data Frames